resbaz/nltk/resources/troubleshooting.md

 Depending on how much time you have, you may want to download *all* NLTK data, or just the relevant parts.

+**Note**: nltk.download() starts a small, short interactive session.  iPython does not allow for this.
+To use in iPython use the formats like: `nltk.download('all')` as listed below.
+If you run nltk.download() in Python in the shell, you will get the interactive session.

 To download all NLTK data, run `nltk.download('all')`

 Other parts of NLTK that are used in the course can be downloaded as follows: